tgytrtgytr/hexa/README.md

 # Welcome to Hexa 👋

 This is Mockup project for AI image generator.
 Smooth design and UX is waiting for the usage.
+Mainly IOS devices used for the emulator.

+Funnctionalities being triggered from firrebase cloud functions, firestorage is used for the Logo style collection representation.
+At last a small game is added on surprise me to reward users.

 ## Get started